 Jha will remove excess decay then fortify the space with a composite, tooth-colored resin that returns

 Advantages of a Composite Filling

-Composite fillings are one of the most popular, and for good reasons:
+Composite fillings are one of the most popular, and

 - They match the color of your existing teeth